Travel.State.Gov > International Travel > Learn About Your Destination > Brazil International Travel Information

 Demonstrations and strikes are common in urban areas, may occur unexpectedly, disrupt transportation, and may escalate into violence.

 International Financial Scams: See the Department of State and the FBI pages for information.

 Victims of Crime:

-Victims of Domestic Violence or Sexual Assault: Contact the Embassy for assistance after contacting local autorities.
+Victims of Domestic Violence or Sexual Assault: Contact the nearest Embassy or Consulate for assistance after contacting local authorities.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy or Consulate immediately.
 See our webpage for further information.

 Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, they may still be illegal according to local laws.
 You may also pay fines or have to give them up if you bring them back to the United States.
 See the U.S. Department of Justice website for more information.

 Water Hazards: Many of Brazil’s beaches have very dangerous riptides, even if the water looks safe.
 Ocean currents and waves are unpredictable, even in popular beaches frequented by tourists.
 Shark attacks are reported in the waters of some beaches in northeastern Brazil, particularly near Recife.
 Always observe posted warnings and never swim while under the influence of alcohol.
 Follow local authorities’ guidance and refrain from swimming alone in areas marked with red warning signs or at beaches where there are no municipal lifeguards or first responder services.